 The ostensible purpose of the Declaration was, therefore, to lay before the world the causes which impelled the colonies to separate from Great Britain.
 We do in fact find, in the Declaration, a list or catalogue of acts, attributed to the king of Great Britain, and alleged to have been done by him with the deliberate purpose of establishing over the colonies "an absolute tyranny."
-These "causes" which the Declaration sets forth are not quite the same as those which a careful student of history, seeking the antecedents of the Revolution, would set The reason is that the framers of the forth.
-Declaration were not writing history, but making it.
-They were seeking to convince the world that they were justified in doing what they had done; and so their statement of "causes" is not the bare record of what the king had done, but rather a presentation of his acts in general terms, and in the form of an indictment intended is the text in the 'corrected' Journal; a third is the text on parchment, the one which was signed by the members of Congress.
-The most authoritative text, one would suppose, should be that in the corrected Journal.
-Apart from spelling, punctuation, and capitalization, this text is the same as that in the rough Journal except in two instances in each of which a single word is omitted from the text in the corrected Journal which appears in the rough Journal.
-That these omissions were not intentional seems clear from the fact that they were not made in the final parchment copy.
-Cf. Hazelton, The Declaration of Independence, 170, 306, 321, 325.
-The texts in the rough Journal and on parchment are given below, pp. 174, 185.
-The text given in this chapter is that of the corrected Journal.

-to clear the colonists of all responsibility and to throw all the blame on the king.
+These "causes" which the Declaration sets forth are not quite the same as those which a careful student of history, seeking the antecedents of the Revolution, would set forth.
+The reason is that the framers of the Declaration were not writing history, but making it.
+They were seeking to convince the world that they were justified in doing what they had done; and so their statement of "causes" is not the bare record of what the king had done, but rather a presentation of his acts in general terms, and in the form of an indictment intended to clear the colonists of all responsibility and to throw all the blame on the king.
 From whatever causes, the colonists were in rebellion against established and long recognized political authority.
 The Declaration was not primarily concerned with the causes of this rebellion; its primary purpose was to present those causes in such a way as to furnish a moral and legal justification for that rebellion.
 The Declaration was essentially an attempt to prove that rebellion was not the proper word for what they were doing.

 Rebellion against established authority is always a serious matter.
 In that day kings were commonly claiming to rule by divine right, and according to this notion there could be no 'right' of rebellion.
-The framers of the Declaration knew very well that however long their list of grievances against the king of Great Britain might be, and however oppressive they might make out his acts to have been, something more would be required to prove to the world that in separating from Great Britain they were not really engaged in rebellion against a right-ful authority.
-What they needed, in addition to many specific grievances against their particular king, was a fundamental presupposition 'against kings in general.
+The framers of the Declaration knew very well that however long their list of grievances against the king of Great Britain might be, and however oppressive they might make out his acts to have been, something more would be required to prove to the world that in separating from Great Britain they were not really engaged in rebellion against a rightful authority.
+What they needed, in addition to many specific grievances against their particular king, was a fundamental presupposition against kings in general.
 What they needed was a theory of government that provided a place for rebellion, that made it respectable, and even meritorious under certain circumstances.